pchmelo/ESOF_Project/README.md

 ## Business modeling

 ### Product Vision
-_"To make the world greener, keep your pantry stock 'cleaner'"._
+_"To make the world greener and to keep people's pantry stock 'cleaner'"._

 ### Functionalities